3D Printing & Makerspace Services

 Frequently Asked Questions about printing your design

+Library staff are not responsible for removing any supports, brims, or rafts.
 Support material can be carefully removed using X-ACTO knives and needle nose pliers.